LoKO: Low-Rank Kalman Optimizer for Online Fine-Tuning of Large Models: Introduction

 In contrast, many previous works~\citep{singhal1988training, singhal1989training, puskorius1991decoupled, williams1992training, heimes1998extended, rivals1998recursive} showed that recursive Extended Kalman Filter (EKF) algorithm -- a method for state estimation of nonlinear systems using a data stream introduced by \citet{kalman1961new} -- can optimize relatively small models with performance surpassing the gradient-based counterparts.
 This achievement remained obscure until when \citet{ollivier2018online} theoretically demonstrated that EKF is effectively equivalent to online natural gradient descent.
 This offers a new perspective on advanced optimization: instead of relying on complex techniques, we can recursively infer the optimal parameters as state estimation.
 However, despite the commendable performance of the EKF in training neural models, its practicality has been hampered, especially with the advent of large models.
 Pariticularly, the EKF algorithm involves several sequential operations, including Linearization, Prediction, and Update steps, all of which entail significant computational overhead.
 The size of the crucial covariance matrix in EKF can even grow quadratically with the number of model parameters involved in training.

 In this paper, we leverage the low-rank decomposition technique from LoRA to reduce the number of trainable parameters in specific layers.
 We show that the EKF algorithm can be particularly useful for fine-tuning as fine-tuning only involves a small portion of model parameters.
-We introduce LoKO, a Kalman-based scalable training algorithm, as an alternative to advanced optimizers for online fine-tuning of large models.
-Particularly, our contributions are: \begin{itemize} \item We employ the Low-Rank Adaptation (LoRA) method, introduced by \citet{hu2021lora}, to significantly reduce the number of trainable parameters, and scale up the Kalman algorithm, enhancing its compatibility for fine-tuning of large models. \item We adopt a diagonal approximation for the covariance matrix $\mP$ to reduce the computational overhead from quadratic to linear and take advantage of the exponential moving average (EMA) for estimating the matrix $\mR$ to improve performance without additional computational cost. \item We conduct various experiments to demonstrate LoKO's performance in online fine-tuning tasks across computer vision and language modeling domains. \item To the best of our knowledge, this is the first successful attempt to fine-tune large models, including transformers with millions of parameters and complex architectures, using the Kalman filter algorithm. \end{itemize}
+We introduce LoKO, a Kalman-based training algorithm, as an alternative to advanced optimizers for online fine-tuning of large models.
+Particularly, our contributions are: \begin{itemize} \item Based on the Low-Rank Adaptation (LoRA) method, introduced by \citet{hu2021lora}, which significantly reduces the number of trainable parameters, we demonstrated its compatibility with the Kalman filter.
+Also, we showed that this combination offers faster performance than traditional optimizers in online fine-tuning scenarios. \item We employ a diagonal approximation for the covariance matrix $\mP$, a common approach to reduce the computational overhead from quadratic to linear.
+By integrating this with the exponential moving average (EMA) for estimating the matrix $\mR$ and incorporating it into the LoRA framework, we achieve improved performance without additional computational cost. \item We conduct various experiments to demonstrate LoKO's performance in online fine-tuning classification tasks across computer vision and language modeling domains. \item To the best of our knowledge, this is the first successful attempt to fine-tune large and complex models, including transformers with millions of parameters, using the Kalman filter algorithm. \end{itemize}

 In summary, LoKO shows outstanding performance on computer vision and language modeling benchmarks: MNIST \citep{lecun1998gradient}, CIFAR-10/100 \citep{krizhevsky2009learning}, ImageNet100 \citep{vinyals2016matching}, SST-2 \citep{socher2013recursive}, COLA \citep{warstadt2019neural}, MRPC \citep{dolan2005automatically}.
 This paper contributes to ongoing efforts to develop a more efficient and fast optimization algorithm for online fine-tuning of increasingly more complex large models.